GeorgeBelanger/dev_log_2019/README.md

     - Applied to compunell, alexander tech group, andiamo, through 1 click on linkedin. *blackhole*
     - Applied to CyberCoders in Portsmouth NH
       - Emailed Mike cordano about the position.
+    - Applied at workbridge for junior front end position in boston.
+      - Sent an email to Lauren
+    - applied for junior full stack position in portsmouth through cybercoders